Deep Reinforcement Learning for Unmanned Aerial Vehicle-Assisted Vehicular Networks: 4 Proposed Solutions

 We modify the MDP, DDPG framework, and DDPG-based algorithms by considering the energy consumption of 3D flight: \begin{itemize} \item{} The MDP is modified as follows.
 The state space $\mathcal{S} = (L, x, z, n, H, E)$, where $E$ is the energy in the UAV's battery.
 The energy changes as follows

-The other parts of MDP formulation and state transitions are the same as in Section \ref{Sec:MDP}. \end{itemize} \begin{itemize} \item{} There are three modifications in the DDPG framework: a) The critic's target Q-network $Q'$ feeds $\bar{y}^j = \bar{r}^j$ to the critic's online Q-network $Q$ instead of $y^j$ in (\ref{Eqn:y}). b) The update of the critic's target Q-network $Q'$ is (\ref{Eqn:QUpdateExtension}) instead of (\ref{Eqn:QUpdate}). c) The update of the actor's target policy network $\mu'$ is (\ref{Eqn:MuUpdateExtension}) instead of (\ref{Eqn:MuUpdate}). \end{itemize} \begin{itemize} \item{} The DDPG-based algorithms are modified from Alg.
-3. Initialize the energy state of the UAV as full in the start of each episode.
+The other parts of MDP formulation and state transitions are the same as in Section \ref{Sec:MDP}. \end{itemize} \begin{itemize} \item{} To encourage or discourage the UAV's mobility by the predictions, we modify the DDPG framework so that the UAV adjusts its movement mode by changing the learning rate according to the prediction error $\delta(t)$.
+There are three modifications in the DDPG framework: a) The critic's target Q-network $Q'$ feeds $\bar{y}^j = \bar{r}^j$ to the critic's online Q-network $Q$ instead of $y^j$ in (\ref{Eqn:y}). b) The update of the critic's target Q-network $Q'$ is (\ref{Eqn:QUpdateExtension}) instead of (\ref{Eqn:QUpdate}). c) The update of the actor's target policy network $\mu'$ is (\ref{Eqn:MuUpdateExtension}) instead of (\ref{Eqn:MuUpdate}). \end{itemize} \begin{itemize} \item{} The DDPG-based algorithms are modified from Alg.~2.
+Initialize the energy state of the UAV as full in the start of each episode.
 In each time step of an episode, the energy state is updated by (\ref{Eqn:EnergyChange}), and this episode terminates if the energy state $E_t \leq 0$.
 The reward function is replaced by (\ref{Eqn:RewardExtension}). \end{itemize}

-\section{Performance Evaluation}
+\section{5 Performance Evaluation}

-For a one-way-two-flow road intersection in Fig. \ref{Fig:RoadIntersectionInModel}, we present the optimality verification of deep reinforcement learning algorithms.
-Then, we study a more realistic road intersection as shown in Fig.~\ref{Fig:RoadIntersection}, and present our simulation results.
+In this section, we first verify the optimality of DDPG-based algorithms in a simple road intersection.
+Then, we consider a complex road intersection.

-Our simulations are executed on a server with Linux OS, 200 GB memory, two Intel(R) Xeon(R) Gold 5118 CPUs@2.30 GHz, a Tesla V100-PCIE GPU.
+Our experiments are executed on a server with Linux OS, $200$ GB memory, two Intel(R) Xeon(R) Gold 5118 CPUs@2.30 GHz, a Tesla V100-PCIE GPU.

-The implementation of Alg.
-3 includes two parts: building the environment (including traffic and communication models) for our scenarios, and using the DDPG algorithm in TensorFlow \cite{abadi2016tensorflow}.